Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{emantic} communication (SemCom) has recently attracted widespread attention as an emerging communication paradigm, promising to significantly alleviate the scarcity of wireless resources in next-generation cellular networks~\cite{zhang2022toward}.
-By embedding cutting-edge sophisticated deep learning (DL) models into terminal devices, SemCom is capable of providing mobile users (MUs) with a variety of high-quality, large-capacity, and multimodal services, including typical multimedia content (e.g., text~\cite{xie2021deep}, image~\cite{10122232}, and video streaming~\cite{xia2023wiservr}) and artificial intelligence-generated content (AIGC)~\cite{xia2023generative}.
+By embedding cutting-edge sophisticated deep learning (DL) models into wireless terminal devices~\cite{li2023deep}, SemCom is capable of providing mobile users (MUs) with a variety of high-quality, large-capacity, and multimodal services, including typical multimedia content (e.g., text~\cite{xie2021deep}, image~\cite{10122232}, and video streaming~\cite{xia2023wiservr}) and artificial intelligence-generated content (AIGC)~\cite{xia2023generative}.
 Different from the conventional bit communication (BitCom) mode that aims at the precise reception of transmitted bits, SemCom focuses more on the accurate delivery of the true meanings implied in source messages.

-Specifically, a semantic encoder deployed in the transmitter first filters out redundant content of the source information and extracts the core semantics that require fewer bits for transmission.
-After necessary channel encoding and decoding, the original meanings are accurately interpreted and restored from the received bits via a semantic decoder, even with intolerable bit errors in data propagation.
-Notably, either the semantic encoding or decoding is executed based on background knowledge pertinent to the delivered messages,\footnote{In DL-driven SemCom systems, the background knowledge is deemed training data samples serving a certain class of learning tasks~\cite{xie2021deep,10122232}.
-Relevant research is beyond the scope of this paper and will not be discussed in-depth.} and the higher the knowledge-matching degree between transceivers, the lower the semantic ambiguity in recovered meanings~\cite{10261329}.
-Consequently, it is envisioned that the introduction of SemCom can ensure efficient and reliable information exchanges and save considerable spectrum resources.
+Specifically, a DL-based semantic encoder deployed in the transmitter first filters out redundant content from source information to extract core semantics that require fewer bits for transmission.
+After necessary channel encoding and decoding, the core meanings are then accurately restored from the received bits via a jointly trained semantic decoder, even with intolerable bit errors in data propagation~\cite{sun2024s}.
+Notably, either the semantic encoding or decoding is executed based on background knowledge pertinent to the delivered messages, and the higher the knowledge-matching degree between transceivers, the lower the semantic ambiguity in recovered meanings.\footnote{{ }Note that various reasonable assumptions regarding knowledge matching in SemCom can be adopted.
+If we consider the DL-based training database as knowledge, its matching degree can be the overlap ratio of achievable learning tasks between the transceiver~\cite{10122232}, and if taking into account the knowledge graph, its matching degree can be calculated based on graph similarity~\cite{10614204}.} Consequently, it is envisioned that the introduction of SemCom can ensure efficient and reliable information exchanges and save considerable spectrum resources.

 Recap the recent advancement of SemCom, there have been some noteworthy related works propelling both its information-theoretic and link-level systematic modelings.
 In~\cite{bao2011towards} and~\cite{basu2014preserving}, Bao~\textit{et al.} quantitatively measured semantic entropy by first proposing a semantic channel-coding theorem, which is based on the information logical probability defined by Carnap and Bar-Hillel in~\cite{carnap1952outline}.
 Besides, Liu~\textit{et al.}~\cite{liu2022indirect} identified the semantic rate-distortion function by leveraging the intrinsic state and extrinsic observation of information in a memoryless source case.
 As for the semantic transceiver design, Xie~\textit{et al.}~\cite{xie2021deep} devised a Transformer-enabled end-to-end SemCom system for reliable text transmission, and then upgraded this system to be lightweight in~\cite{xie2020lite}.
 Moreover, Xia~\textit{et al.}~\cite{xia2023wiservr} presented a mobile virtual reality SemCom framework that can guarantee high-performance semantic extraction and frame recovery for delivering $360^{\circ}$ video streaming.